Michael Cole (actor)

-Michael Cole (born July 3, 1940) is an American actor.
-He is best known for his role as Pete Cochran on the television crime drama The Mod Squad (1968–1973).
+Michael Cole (July 3, 1940 – December 10, 2024) was an American actor best known for his role as Pete Cochran on the television crime drama The Mod Squad (1968–1973).

+Early life

+Cole was born in Madison, Wisconsin, on July 3, 1940.
+In a Sept 10, 2018 video interview, Michael said he slept under a freeway bridge when he first arrived in Hollywood.
+Later on, a huge Mod Squad billboard happened to be erected on the same freeway bridge, where Michael had once camped below.

 Career

-Cole has appeared in numerous films and TV shows, beginning in 1961 with a role in the film drama, Forbid Them Not.
-Other film credits include the role of Mark in the 1966 science fiction film, The Bubble, later re-titled Fantastic Invasion of Planet Earth, Spivey in the western Chuka (1967), Alan Miller in The Last Child (1971), which was nominated for a Golden Globe Award, and as Cliff Norris in Beg, Borrow or Steal (1973).
-He did a great deal of stage work after The Mod Squad went off the air, such as Cat on a Hot Tin Roof.
+Cole appeared in numerous films and television shows, beginning in 1961 with a role in the film drama Forbid Them Not.
+His other film credits include the role of Mark in the 1966 science fiction film The Bubble, later re-titled Fantastic Invasion of Planet Earth; Spivey in the western Chuka (1967); Alan Miller in The Last Child (1971), that was nominated for the Best Movie Made for TV Golden Globe Award in 1972; and as Cliff Norris in Beg, Borrow or Steal (1973).
+He did a great deal of stage work after The Mod Squad went off the air, including Cat on a Hot Tin Roof.